 To quickly switch between 3 languages, use the OCR language quick access keys: Windows Key + 1, Windows Key + 2, and Windows Key + 3.

-When the Tesseract versions of Chinese or Japanese is selected, you should specify the text direction (vertical or horizontal) using the text direction key: Windows Key + W. The text direction will not have any effect on the NHocr Chinese/Japanese dictionaries.
+When the Tesseract versions of Chinese or Japanese is selected, you should specify the text direction (vertical/horizontal/auto) using the text direction key: Windows Key + W. The text direction will not have any effect on the NHocr Chinese/Japanese dictionaries.
 If auto is selected, horizontal will be used when the capture width is more than twice the height, otherwise vertical will be used.
 The text direction also affects how furigana is stripped from Japanese text.

 Using the Preferences dialog, you can change the following OCR settings:

 Capture2Text can perform speech recognition for the following languages: